tomweidner103/grace-shopper-team-a/README.md

 # grace-shopper-team-a

-This was a change for a demo. changey mchangerson ahhhfj
+This was a change for a demo. changey mchangerson

 Deleted dist